vivekahong/crazy8/README.md

 Synopsis
 --------------

-Crazy project is a distributed project that is programmed to demonstrate the message passing by playing a game of crazy eight against multiple players or AI.
+Crazy project is a distributed project that is programmed to demonstrate the message passing by playing a game of crazy eight against multiple players or against AI.

 Installation
 --------------